HMS Circe (1892): Service

 In August 1894 Circe took part in that year's Naval Manoeuvres, and in July 1896 again took part in the Manoeuvres, On 26 June 1897 Circe was present at the Jubilee Fleet Review at Spithead.
 Circe took part in the 1900 Naval Manoeuvres in July that year.

 In 1901 Circe was re-engined and had her locomotive boilers replaced by Thornycroft water-tube boilers.
 This greatly increased the power and reliability of the ship's machinery, which delivered 5800 ihp during sea trials, giving a speed of 21.6 kn.
 Despite these improvement, she was still too slow for effective use against much faster torpedo boats and destroyers.
 Lieutenant Stewart Ayscough Perry-Ayscough was appointed in command on 31 March 1902, and in October that year she was based at Harwich for fishery duties and as tender to the coast guard ship stationed there.
 She paid off at Sheerness on 11 December 1902, when her crew transferred to HMS Landrail, while Circe went to Govan to be fitted with new engines and boilers.

+On 21 August 1905, Circe, which was stationed at Falmouth, was carrying out a fisheries protection patrol to guard against French vessels fishing in British waters when she encountered a group of French boats crab fishing off Eddystone Rocks.
+While most of the boats fled, Circe stopped two of them, the St. Jean and Christophe, after firing a shot across their bows, and bought them into Plymouth, although they were later released without charge.
 Circe was laid up in reserve at Devonport in 1906, and in 1907 recommissioned, joining the Home Fleet.
 On 30 April 1908 Circe, together with sister ship Hebe, several submarines and the submarine depot ship Forth left Devonport for a cruise to Falmouth.
 When B8 suffered problems in her propeller shaft bearings, Circe towed the disabled submarine back to Devonport.

 In 1909 Circe was converted to a minesweeper, which involved removing the torpedo tubes.
 In June 1909 Circe took part in the Fleet manoeuvres.

 On the outbreak of the First World War Circe joined the newly established Grand Fleet.
 In August 1914, the minesweepers attached to the Grand Fleet, including Circe were employed on carrying out daily sweeps of the Pentland Firth.

 On 22 October 1914, as a result of several suspected sightings of submarines in the main fleet anchorage of Scapa Flow, the 1st and 4th Battle Squadrons of the Grand Fleet moved to Lough Swilly on the east coast of Northern Ireland, which was considered more secure against submarine attack.
 On 27 October, the battleship Audacious struck a mine off Tory Island, north-west of Lough Swilly, and despite efforts to tow her to safety, sank later that day.
 Circe, which along with sister ship Leda was already at Lough Swilly, was used to clear a safe channel through the minefield.